carved out a unique niche for a dedicated readership every week. A year later, I

 attacks in New England.
 Today I report that I have become another casualty.

-editor Adam Palazio and crew announced a Veterans Day Fundraiser, ca
+editor Adam Palazio and crew announced a Veterans Day Fundraiser, called"F-Bomb

 disturbed me.
 F-bombs on the radio?
 I communicated my concerns to Mr. Palazio: